 The time has come.
 We remodeled our downstairs bathroom in 2015 and our master bathroom in 2019 and now we’re ready for our 3rd and final bathroom remodel.
-The upstairs kids bathroom has a leak that can only be fixed by removing and replacing the tub.
+The upstairs teen bathroom has a leak that can only be fixed by removing and replacing the tub.
 Unfortunately, newer tubs are not the same size as our old one, so in addition to a new tub, I’d need to patch or replace the flooring.
 But the cabinets don’t really have any storage and my almost teenage daughter’s stuff is spilling out all over the counter!
 While we’re not quite ready to start the physical remodel just yet, I need to get ideas and pricing together.
-I created 6 different design boards with bathroom remodel ideas and want to know which is your favorite!
+I created 6 different design boards with teen bathroom ideas and want to know which is your favorite!

 Budget Bathroom Remodel

 I say “budget” but this isn’t going to be something where a coat of paint can fix everything.
 Unfortunately, everything has to be ripped out, but I’m keeping the layout, plumbing, and electrical in place.
 I’m’ also looking at cost-effective options since this is a kids bathroom.
 So while these aren’t my dream bathroom ideas, they fit my aesthetic, needs, and most importantly, my budget.